 Individuals with a family history of cardiomyopathy or a personal history of any heart condition are considered to be at a heightened risk of cardiomyopathy, and should take extra care in monitoring their heart health.
 It is important to note that even children and young adults can experience cardiac disorders like cardiomyopathy.

-Tampa General Hospital ranks as one of America's Best Hospitals for Cardiology & Heart Surgery according to U.S. News & World Report.
+Tampa General Hospital ranks as a High Performing Hospital for Cardiology & Heart Surgery according to U.S. News & World Report.
 To consult with a cardiologist regarding cardiomyopathy symptoms, use Tampa General Hospital’s online PhysicianFinder.